Vahid Hashemian: International career

 Hashemian debuted for the Iran national team on 1 December 1998 in a friendly match against Kazakhstan.
 After the 2000 Asian Cup he refused to play for Team Melli but after four years finally decided to come and help his country to qualify for the World Cup.
 Hashemian was a key player for Iran national team in recent years and scored vital goals for the national team, such as netting an important goal in a World Cup qualification game against Qatar in October 2004, as well as scoring two magnificent goals in a win over Japan in Tehran in March 2005.
 He played all three of Iran's games in the 2006 World Cup.

-He started in the line-up in all the games at 2007 Asian Cup, under Amir Ghalenoi, butdeclined to play for the Iran national team in the first round of 2010 FIFA World Cup Qualifying.
+He started in the line-up in all the games at 2007 Asian Cup, under Amir Ghalenoi, but declined to play for the Iran national team in the first round of 2010 FIFA World Cup Qualifying.
 Hashemian was later invited for the second round of World Cup Qualifying playing in Iran's 1–1 tie versus Saudi Arabia.
 He announced that he would retire from the national team and he wished to coach Team Melli when he retires from football.